-Safety Belt Reminder Light
+Driver Safety Belt Reminder Light

-When the engine is started, a chime will come on for several seconds to remind people to fasten their safety belts, unless the driver's safety belt is already buckled.
+When the engine is started, a chime sounds for several seconds to remind the driver to fasten their safety belt, unless it is already buckled.

-The safety belt light will also come on and stay on for several seconds, then it will flash for several more.
+The safety belt light comes on and stays on for several seconds, then flashes for several more.

-This chime and light is repeated if the driver remains unbuckled and the vehicle is in motion.
-If the driver's belt is already buckled, neither the chime nor the light will come on.
+This chime and light are repeated if the driver safety belt remains unbuckled and the vehicle is in motion.
+If the driver safety belt is already buckled, neither the chime nor the light comes on.